 - Interventions from all previous levels

 - Parent(s)/guardian(s) collaboration [parent(s)/guardian(s) meeting may be required upon re-entry from a suspension]

 - Plan of assistance (Behavior Intervention Plan, Student Assistance Team)

 - Substance abuse screening

-- Consult with Behavior Interventionist
+- Consult with Behavior Specialist

 - Credit recovery program

 - Restitution

 - Restorative Practices strategies, including school and community service

 - Communication with law enforcement (as needed)

 Level 1 interventions aim to teach alternate behavior so students can learn and demonstrate safe, respectful and responsible behavior.
-Staff are encouraged to try a variety of teaching and classroom management strategies. d school-based and within the community, and/or the Level 3 violations may involve the short-term removal of a student from the school environment due to the severity of the behavior.
+Staff are encouraged to try a variety of teaching and classroom management strategies.

+Level 3 violations may involve the short-term removal of a student from the school environment due to the severity of the behavior.
 The duration of the short-term suspension, if issued, is to be limited as much as possible while adequately addressing the behavior.
-In the case of repeated need for suspension, a plan of support (ex.
-Intervention Plan, Student Assistance Team, Community Resources) should be considered.
-Level 4 violations have the potential to significantly impact the safety of the school environment.
-These violations may result in the removal of a student from the school environment due to the severity of the behavior.
-Such violations may involve the mandatory reassignment or expulsion of a student to another school or to an alternative program that will provide additional structure to teach appropriate behavior.
+In the case of repeated need for suspension, a plan of support (e.g. Early Intervention Plan, Student Assistance Team, MTSS-B Tier II or III Intervention, Community Resources) should be implemented.